 With these advantages in mind, let’s take a look at some examples of free training software out there.
 This type of learning has been developing over decades for now, so there are many good options currently available.
 In this article, we’ll take a look at ten of them that stand out.

-Elearning Software #1 – EdApp
+Best Elearning Software – EdApp

 EdApp is a full-featured LMS that is completely free to use.
 It has an integrated authoring tool that makes creating your own e-Learning a snap.